“Mart probably fell into the toilet, and Dad’s making a list of ways to get him out.”

 On my first Father’s Day, here’s to all the Dads out there, especially mine.

 Originally printed in The Forum on Father’s Day, June 16, 2002, under the headline, “I’m more and more like Dad”

 Martin C. “Red” Fredricks IV here.
-I’m husband to an amazing woman who is also my best friend, dad to three outstanding kids, proud Fargoan (North Dakota, that is), veteran messaging strategist/copywriter, blogger and big-time reader.
+I’m 51 years old, husband to an amazing woman who is also my best friend, dad to three outstanding kids, Fargoan (North Dakota, that is), veteran messaging strategist/copywriter, blogger and big-time reader.
 (If you're gonna write good stuff, you have to read good stuff.)
 A ginger, too (ergo the "Red").
-At age 50 I'm a newbie to tattoos - I have three now - but the kind artists at the parlor tell me it's never too late.
-I like hanging out with my best friend, who also happens to be my wife, watching the kids in their academic and athletic activities, writing, hiking and riding my mountain bike.
+I enjoy hanging out with my wife, watching the kids in their academic and athletic activities, writing, hiking and riding my mountain bike.